 John has brought a lifetime of knowledge about the buildings of medieval and early modern London to our work.
 He has been a steady guide through the complexities of building design.
 I like to say to our visual modelers that if John says their realization of an early modern London building is satisfactory, we do not need to worry about what anyone else says about it.

-John has worked actively on the Pauls Cross and Cathedral Projects as advisor to the visual modelers at NC State as well as supervisor for folks on the staff of the Museum of London Archaeology (MOLA) who did some of the most complex modeling tasks, including the Great Rose Window (Mark Samuel), the main parts of the walls and vaulting (Carlos Lemos), and the choir stalls and funeral monuments (Hannah Faux and Juan Jose Fuldain).
+John has worked actively on the Pauls Cross and Cathedral Projects as advisor to the visual modelers at NC State as well as supervisor for folks on the staff of the Museum of London Archaeology (MOLA) who did some of the most complex modeling tasks, including the Great Rose Window (Mark Samuel), the main parts of the walls and vaulting (Carlos Lemos), funeral monuments (Juan Jose Fuldain), the choir stalls (Hannah Faux and John Schofield), and the bishop’s throne and lectern by John Schofield.

 John spent most of his career as an archaeologist at MOLA.
 We were honored when MOLA featured the Cathedral Project in its official 2019 calendar.